ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 .. code-block:: bash

    # Will install the collection to ./collections/ansible_collections/mynamespace/mycollection
-   ansible-galaxy install mynamespace-mycollection-0.1.0.tar.gz -p ./collections/ansible_collections
+   ansible-galaxy collection install mynamespace-mycollection-0.1.0.tar.gz -p ./collections/ansible_collections

 .. note::
     The install command will automatically append the path ``ansible_collections`` to the one specified unless the